 SIP forwarding facilitates users to bring their own carriers or numbers to a new phone system.
 For example, this comes in handy if you want to switch to Freshcaller and you do not want to port in your existing numbers.
 You can opt to retain your carrier and still define call flows for all your numbers in Freshcaller.

 3) SIP connections

-SIP connections is your basic application of SIP protocol — connecting VoIP phone systems to SIP phones.
+A SIP connection is your basic application of the SIP protocol — connecting VoIP phone systems to SIP phones.
 You can activate SIP credentials, like login and URI, in your VoIP phone system and key them in your phone to connect them.
 A SIP URI (the equivalent of a phone’s number) typically looks like this: ‘domain01.sip.us1.twilio.com’

-Well, that was SIP protocol 101 for you.
+Well, that was a breakdown on the SIP protocol definition for you.
 Let us know in the comment section if this flew past your head or if it stuck.
 And if you feel that you are ready to take the next step in understanding SIP, check out our Advanced Guide to SIP terms.